vovagorodok/ArduinoBleOTA/doc/PROTOCOL.md

 ## Overal
+Binary protocol with little-endian byte order and LSB-first bit order.
-Binary protocol where each message contains `u8` head at the begining.
+Each message contains `u8` head at the begining.

 ## Messages
 ### InitReq